HD 149026

-HD 149026, also named Ogma /'Qgm@/, is a yellow subgiant star approximately 250 light-years from the Sun in the constellation of Hercules.
-An extrasolar planet (designated HD 149026 b, later named Smertrios) is believed to orbit the star.
+HD 149026, also named Ogma /'Qgm@/, is a yellow subgiant star approximately 249 light-years from the Sun in the constellation of Hercules.
+An exoplanet (designated HD 149026 b, later named Smertrios) orbits the star.

 Nomenclature

-HD 149026 in the star's identifier in the Henry Draper Catalog.
+HD 149026 is the star's identifier in the Henry Draper Catalog.
 Following its discovery in 2005 the planet was designated HD 149026 b.

 In July 2014 the International Astronomical Union (IAU) launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning names were Ogma for this star and Smertrios for its planet.

 The winning names based on those submitted by the Club d'Astronomie de Toussaint of France; namely 'Ogmios' and 'Smertrios'.
 Ogmios was a Gallo-Roman deity and Smertrios was a Gallic deity of war.
 The IAU substituted the name of Ogma, a deity of eloquence, writing, and great physical strength in the Celtic mythologies of Ireland and Scotland, and who may be related to Ogmios, because 'Ogmios' is the name of an asteroid (189011 Ogmios).

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 In its first bulletin of July 2016, the WGSN explicitly recognized the names of exoplanets and their host stars approved by the Executive Committee Working Group Public Naming of Planets and Planetary Satellites, including the names of stars adopted during the 2015 NameExoWorlds campaign.
 This star is now so entered in the IAU Catalog of Star Names.

 Properties

 The star is thought to be much more massive, larger and brighter than the Sun.
 The higher mass means that despite its considerably younger age (2.0 Ga) it is already much more evolved than the Sun.
 The internal fusion of hydrogen in the core of the star is coming to an end, and it is beginning to evolve towards red gianthood.
-At a distance of 250 light-years, the star is not visible to the unaided eye.
+At a distance of 249 light-years, the star is not visible to the unaided eye.
 However, it should be easily seen in binoculars or a small telescope.

 The star is over twice as enriched with chemical elements heavier than hydrogen and helium as the Sun.
 Because of this and the fact that the star is relatively bright, a group of astronomers in N2K Consortium began to study the star.
 The star's anomalous composition as measured may be surface pollution only, from the intake of heavy-element planetesimals.